 Journey with me to Tilly Jane A-Frame Cabin on Mt.
 Hood near Portland, Oregon.
 Holy crazy moly what a wild weekend.
-Neither Kieran or I have been backpacking or snowshoeing, but when we were invited to combine the two actives, up a mountain to a cabin with no electricity, heat, or running water, we thought, “Screw it, let’s go!”
+Neither Kieran or I have been backpacking or snowshoeing, but when we were invited to combine the two activities, up a mountain to a cabin with no electricity, heat, or running water, we thought, “Screw it, let’s go!”

 Knowing this weekend getaway would be intense, Kieran and I started preparing a month in advance.
 Our first order of business was working out to build up the muscles in our legs.
 Snowshoeing is tough work and snowshoeing up a mountain, with 30lbs on your back, is REALLY tough work.
 Kieran and I exercised on an elliptical (with tough resistance) and by doing lunges, 3 times a week before our trip.
-The lunges REALLY helped prepare us for our journey, but word to the wise, since the elevation gain was so high, our calfs were KILLING us.
+The lunges REALLY helped prepare us for our journey, but a word to the wise, since the elevation gain was so high, our calfs were KILLING us.
 If you’re snowshoeing high elevation gains, work out your calfs before your trip, you’ll thank me!

 The next order of business was compiling a list of gear we needed to bring.
 I’m a planning FREAK, so making lists of the equipment we needed to bring was right up my alley.
 I consulted Phoebe and Eric, the friends who invited us to Tilly Jane, to find out what Kieran and I needed to bring.
 I broke down my list as follows: